 Opioid Agonist Treatment

 * Pharmacy technicians only need to have completed the online component of OAT-CAMPP.
 The content of the in-person workshop focuses primarily on clinical cases that are not as relevant for pharmacy technicians.

-PPP-66 also requires pharmacy managers to educate all non-pharmacist staff regarding their role in the provision of community pharmacy services related to OAT and document the completion of the education of individual non-pharmacist staff members.
+PPP-66 requires pharmacy managers to educate all non-pharmacist staff regarding their role in the provision of community pharmacy services related to OAT and document the completion of the education of individual non-pharmacist staff members.

+Opioid Agonist Treatment